Shared peer advice from polio survivors about what works for them.

 Question: I am 79 years old and was diagnosed with post-polio syndrome a few years ago.
 I was originally diagnosed with polio when I was nine years old.
 On a follow-up visit to Rancho Los Amigos in Downey, California, the doctor I saw (different from the one I had previously seen) told me he wasn’t certain that I had ever …

-How Successful are Knee Replacements for Post-Polio Syndrome Patients and What is Recovery Like?
+How Successful are Knee Replacements for Post-Polio Patients and What is Recovery Like?

 Brian Tiburzi